Floydlang/floyd/Notes/Floyd code.markdown

 # Floyd Programming Language

 ### GOALS
 1. Floyd prefers C-like / Java syntax to appeal to imperative programmers.
+C-subset is compatible.
 2. Automatic - Avoid having to repeat things: no need to implement equal() etc manually.
 No need to initialize every member in each constructor etc.
 3. Explicit - One simple and clear way to do everything, little opportunity to do creative coding.
-Built-in specific mechanisms for all common stuff.
+Built-in specific mechanisms for all common stuff and best pratices.
 4. Composability
 5. Performance: built in profiling and hardware cache.
 Ballpark C++ performance.
 6. Solid code and techniques
 7. Normalized source code format allows round-trip tools / visual editing.
 Easy language parsing, use as data language.
 8. Oppinionated: there is a good way to do things.
 That is built into the languge, not in libraries
 9. Encourage creating lots of very specific structs even for simple things.
 Can be unnamed.

+# FLOYD RUNTME
+- Static profiler - knows ballpark performance directly in editor.
+Optimize complexity when data sets are big, else brute force.
+- Runtime does optimizations in the same way as Pentium does optimizations at runtime.
+Caches, write buffers, speculation, batching, concurrency.
+Nextgen stuff.
+- No aliasing or side-effects = maximum performance.
+- Compile for GPUs too.

 # REFERENCES